Future (rapper): Early life and career beginnings

-Future began using his stage name while performing as one of the members of the musical collective The Dungeon Family, where he was nicknamed "The Future".
-His first cousin, record producer, and Dungeon Family member Rico Wade, encouraged him to sharpen his writing skills and pursue a career as a rapper, which could also be used to create temporary respite from street life.
+Wade encouraged him to sharpen his writing skills and pursue a career as a rapper, as recording would create temporary respite from street life.
 Future voices his praise of Wade's musical influence and instruction, calling him the "mastermind" behind his sound.
-He soon came under the wing of fellow Atlanta rapper Rocko, who signed Future to his label, A1 Recordings.
+He was thereafter discovered by fellow Atlanta rapper Rocko, who took Future under his wing as a solo artist on his A1 Recordings record label.

 From 2010 to early 2011, Future released a series of mixtapes including 1000, Dirty Sprite and True Story.
 The latter included the single "Tony Montana", in reference to the Scarface film.
-During that time, Future was also partnering with rapper Gucci Mane on their collaborative album Free Bricks, and co-wrote and featured on YC's single "Racks".
-He gained popularity after his songs were played by DJ Esco at Magic City, a strip club in Atlanta deemed "largely responsible for launching the careers of artists."
+He gained regional popularity after his songs were played by DJ Esco at Magic City, a strip club in Atlanta deemed "largely responsible for launching the careers of artists."
+In April 2011, he co-performed with Atlanta rapper YC on his single "Racks", which would become his first hit song and Billboard Hot 100 entry—peaking at number 42.
+In July of that year, Future and rapper Gucci Mane would release a collaborative mixtape titled Free Bricks.